MicrosoftDocs/VBA-Docs/api/Word.Document.WebPagePreview.md

 # Document.WebPagePreview method (Word)

-Displays a preview of the current document as it would look if saved as a Web page.
+Displays a preview of the current document as it would look if saved as a webpage.

 ## Syntax